Tagan516/swe3643-spring2024-project/README.md

 Then, the application displays the full mathematical expression along with the answer in the result text output.
 The application also contains unit tests that achieve 100% coverage of the calculator mathematical operations through NUnit and performs end-to-end testing through the Calculator's UI with Playwright.
-The repository also contains a CalculatorEngine project that contains all the calculator functionality.
+The repository also contains a CalculatorEngine project that houses all the calculator functionality.

 ## Table of Contents
 - [Environment](#environment)